Skip to content

 What is vendor consolidation?

-How many suppliers is optimal?
+How many suppliers are optimal?

 What are the risks of vendor consolidation?